 Learning via exercises will only get your staff so far.
 Provide opportunities for learners to practice their new language skills with native speakers.
 For instance, ask guest speakers to visit the sessions or ask staff to attend local language exchanges in their spare time.
 Failing that, ask the teacher to give extra focus to practicing speaking and listening in class.
 According to Julia Bonheim, marketing director for Mochalive, “Practicing with a native speaker creates engagement and gives learners a reason to keep trying.”

 If the language program assists the company in meeting its strategic business goals, then it is only fair that employees should be given time during the workday to take the training.
 Obviously, this will involve careful planning so that your business continues to function efficiently.

 Workforce reports that Best Buy Inc., for example, allows retail employees to take up to eight hours of training per month during work time, as a means of accommodating the increase of Spanish-speaking customers.

-Help your newly raised army of polyglots recognize that learning doesn’t have to begin and end in the classroom.
+Help your newly raised army of polyglots to recognize that learning doesn’t have to begin and end in the classroom.
 It may benefit budding linguists to reach out to one another away from the confines of the prescribed program of learning.
 Perhaps workers could form private study groups as a means of supplementing their learning.

-Setting up chat groups or a dedicated social media page could also help groups with focus and morale, giving individuals the sense that their difficulties and achievements are not theirs alone.
-Remind your learners that such options are available to them should they require a chance to work on their skills without the pressure.
+Setting up chat groups or a dedicated social media page could also help groups with their focus and morale, giving individuals the sense that their difficulties and achievements are not theirs alone.
+Remind your learners that such options are available to them should they require a chance to work on their skills without any pressure.

 10. Give Incentives

-Put all of these tips to the test and get ready to meet your new, motivated, multilingual workforce–a crack team ready to take the international business world by storm!
+Put all of these tips to the test and get ready to meet your new, motivated, multilingual workforce: a crack team ready to take the international business world by storm!
 Contact Language Trainers today to book an online language course and get started on your employees’ language training!